VijayVignesh1/Yolov3/README.md

 ----------------------------------

 ## Results
-Below are the result of training the model on a small subset of Oxford Hands Dataset. <br>
+Below are the results of training the model on a small subset of Oxford Hands Dataset. <br>
 ### Graph of loss for 500 epochs (Epochs: 6500-7000)
 <p align="center">
 <img src="images/final-loss_7000.png">